 Sophie is a Factual Television producer born and bred in Leeds.
 While she’s worked on productions for the majority of the major broadcasters, and about a diverse range of subjects - from criminal law to acid attacks, preventable illness in children to the first all Muslim girls cricket team in Bradford - but development is her passion.
 After stints in London and Manchester, and having gained the wisdom of the C4 Commissioning Mentorship Scheme, Sophie has returned to her northern homeland and documentary heartland at Candour.
 When she’s not scouring the news for the next blockbuster doc, she loves listening to podcasts, watching period dramas and eating pies.

 Producer / Director

-Sally Ogden has worked for True Vision Yorkshire since the beginning.
+Sally Ogden has worked for Candour since the beginning.
 She is both a Shooting Producer and Development Producer for the company.

 Sally has recently spent 2 years developing and producing The Truth about Muslim Marriage for Channel 4 and she is also an ongoing shooting PD for our Bafta nominated series Catching a killer.
 Sally is now working as a Series Producer for a new prime time series we are currently making for Channel 4 as well developing new projects for BBC 3 and Channel 4.
 Sally has just Directed her first film for Guardian Documentaries Called Fighting Shame.